It’s something affecting all of us when the days turn darker and colder, and that’s how to insulate your home for winter.

 Fortunately, there are effective and simple methods and tricks when it comes to insulating your home which will reduce heat loss and also, more importantly, help to lower your heating bills.

-Here, we take a look at some of the potential solutions and while the most obvious will have a cost, we also take a look at some low-tech ways of insulating your property and keeping it warm.
+So, let’s take a look at some of the potential solutions.
+While the most obvious will have a cost, we also take a look at some low-tech ways of insulating your property and keeping it warm.

 Insulating your roof and loft

 Since a quarter of the heat being lost from your home is through the roof then insulating your attic or loft is an effective and simple way to reduce heat loss.

 The big attraction for loft insulation is that it will remain effective for 40 years so it will recoup its cost many times over with much lower bills.

 For those lofts that are easy to access – and if you have no condensation or damp issues – then it’s a straightforward process to insulate the area and you could potentially do this yourself.